-A “touch” in soccer occurs whenever you make contact with the ball.
-You want to make sure to make a frequent, gentle touch with the ball, which will eventually help you acquire control over it.
+A “touch” in soccer occurs whenever you contact the ball.
+You want to make frequent, gentle touches with the ball, which will eventually help you acquire control over it.

 Dribble galloping with the leading edge of the foot.
 Every time you move forward, gallop with the same foot.
-As a result that, the ball will remain near to your foot as you go.
+As a result, the ball will remain near to your foot as you go.

 This maintains contact between the ball and the front edge of your foot, allowing you to move as quickly as possible while maintaining balance.

-This is only for the purpose of moving the ball downfield as quickly and as precisely as possible, and it does not apply to making stops, cuts, or direction changes.
+This is only to move the ball downfield as quickly and precisely as possible, and it does not apply to making stops, cuts, or direction changes.

 Use Your Body

 One of the best ways to protect the ball while dribbling is by using your body to shield it from close defenders.
-To keep them away from the ball, use your arms, shoulders, and legs.
+Use your arms, shoulders, and legs to keep them away from the ball.

-Make sure you’re in the middle of the field, between the defender and the ball.
+Make sure you’re between the defender and the ball in the middle of the field.
 You can also keep the ball on the opposite foot from the defender.

 You also want to change your pace as often as possible.
-The quickest way to be hung up by a defense is to attack in a predictable manner.
+The quickest way to be hung up by a defense is to attack predictably.
 Changing your pace allows you to shift speed more smoothly to catch defenders off guard.

 Shooting with accuracy is the ultimate aim of any soccer player.
 It takes tons of practice to shoot your goal powerfully and accurately.
 The best way to practice shooting is through constant repetition until it becomes second nature.